The May Sale 2017Back to lot listing

 24/06/2015 Bamford Rose Aston Martin Specialists at 12,123 miles

-Offered to auction with a shade over 17,500 miles (warranted by eight previous MOTs), a stamped service history, its original private registration number, book packs, a sheaf of invoices, bill of sale, a second set of keys, and freshly serviced with an MOT until August 2017.
+Offered to auction with a shade over 17,500 miles (warranted by eight previous MOTs), a stamped service history, its original private registration number, book packs, a sheaf of invoices, bill of sale, two sets of keys, and an MOT until August 2017.

 Looking timelessly elegantly in this sophisticated colour combination, and demonstrably well cared for, this is a superb example of one of Aston's most accomplished Grand Tourers.